In July 2020, this guidance was reviewed and updated throughout to reflect the introduction of 'Families Together Meeting' terminology in Blackpool.

 - This is where staff from agencies give the family the information they have about services, resources and support that may be available to the child/young person and what is not negotiable.
 The Families Together Coordinator will chair this part of the meeting.
 They will make sure all present understand the purpose of the Meeting and the process and how the meeting will be conducted (for a summary of roles and responsibilities see Appendix 1: Summary of Roles and Responsibilities).
 They will share information contained within the consultation form highlighting the main issues that need to be addressed.

 The child/young person, family and family network may also provide information and ask for clarification.

 B. Private Family Time

-The Family Group Conference Coordinator and the staff will rejoin the family to hear the plan.
+The Families Together Coordinator, referrer and all professionals in attendance will rejoin the family to hear the plan.
 Any service, resources or support to make the plan work are discussed.
-The plan should be agreed by the agencies unless it places the child or young person at risk of Significant Harm.
+The plan should be agreed by the referrer unless it places the child or young person at risk of Significant Harm.